RyanOatz99/terraform-aws-meadow/README.md

-# Effervescent Members
+# Meadow

-A serverless application for signing up, managing and sending emails to members.
+A Grassroots Membership System